 Ginkgo (Ginkgo biloba)

-Ginkgo (or Maidenhair Tree) puts on its spectacular fall display in late October or early November.
-For a short period its leaves turn bright yellow, and then almost overnight, they fall to the ground creating a conspicuous leaf shadow under the tree's spreading branches.
-A beautiful Ginkgo can be seen across the Arboretum entrance road from the Visitors' Center, and another is located near the end of Marsh Road as it turns up to the Forest Loop Roads.
+Ginkgo (or Maidenhair Tree) puts on its spectacular fall display toward the end of October or early November.
+For a short period its leaves turn bright yellow, and then almost overnight, they fall to the ground creating a conspicuous leaf shadow under the tree’s spreading branches.
+Two beautiful Ginkgo trees can be seen across the Arboretum entrance road from the Visitors’ Center, and another is located near the end of Marsh Road as it turns up to the Forest Loop Roads.

 Return to Tree Table